zowe/community/Technical-Steering-Committee/projects.md

 #### Purpose

 To gather feedback on the project from potential future users and extenders.
+The further minor releases to the projects in technical preview may contain breaking changes.

 #### Timeline